WAaronD/FreeWILLI_wasd/README.md

-# HarpListen

 ## Description
+The aim of the Embedded mimiHARP project is to provide highly optimized C++ software that supports a broad range of real-time data processing functionalities for underwater autonomous vehicle.
+This repo consists of two main programs:

+# 1) HarpListen
-**HarpListen** is a real-time program designed to receive and process UDP packets efficiently.
+is a the executable designed to receive and process UDP packets efficiently.
 The program sets up a UDP listener that captures packets from a specified IP address and port, storing the received data in a shared buffer for subsequent processing.
-By leveraging multi-threading, HarpListen ensures that data reception and processing occur concurrently, enabling efficient real-time handling of incoming data.

-### Key Components

-- **UDP Listener**: Captures incoming UDP packets, stores the received data in a buffer, and prints statistics about the received packets.
-- **Data Processor**: Retrieves data from the buffer, applies filters, and performs analysis to detect and estimate specific signal characteristics.
-- **Session and Experiment Classes**: Manage session-specific and experiment-specific details, including configuration settings, data buffers, and synchronization mechanisms.
-- **Multi-threading**: Employs separate threads for listening to UDP packets and processing data, ensuring that both tasks are handled efficiently and in real-time.
+# 2) DataLogger simulator
+is a program which simulates the operation of a four channel data logger by reading prerecorded four channel data from a specified file, formatting it according to a chosen firmware version, and sending it as UDP packets to a specified IP address and port.

 ### Features